• Skip to primary navigation

 Red peppercorns are the fully ripened berry with the skin remaining and no oxidation allowed to take place.
 Since they are being allowed to fully ripen they take longer to produce thus are most expense.

 I have never seen them in the store before or anywhere.
 As I was looking at all the spices available on the Spice House website I came across red peppercorns from Cambodia.
 I just had to try them.
-Lucky for me, the good people at Spice House were kind enough to send along some samples.

 What is a red peppercorn like?
 Since the pepper is allowed to come reach it's peak maturity like any berry the flavor is sweeter and more fruity tasting.
 I also find it to have more of a floral element.
 It doesn't quite have the same bite you get from black peppercorns.
-I think it's quite tasting and worth having along side your black peppercorns - maybe even dedicate a grinder to it.
+I think it's quite tasty and worth having along side your black peppercorns - maybe even dedicate a grinder to it.

 As I mentioned the red peppercorns I tried were from Cambodia.
 That is pretty significant as Cambodia's peppercorn industry was decimated during the reign of the Khmer Rouge in Cambodia.
-It took decades after their reign of terror ended to revive the pepper industry.
+It took decades after their reign ended to revive the pepper industry.
 People are returning and getting back to growing peppercorns and reviving the work of their ancestors.
 It's truly a great story and I am so humbled to have the chance to try the fruits of their labor.

 purple peppercorns on a wood board